-If your child has symptoms that may signal medulloblastoma, the doctor will examine your child and ask you questions about your child’s health.
+If you or your child have symptoms that may signal medulloblastoma, your doctor will perform an exam and ask questions about overall health.
 The doctor also may do a neurological exam to test reflexes, muscle strength, vision and other functions of the brain and spine.

-If anything appears abnormal, the doctor may refer your child to a neurologist, neurosurgeon or neuro-oncologist, doctors who specialize in the nervous system.
+If anything appears abnormal, the doctor may refer you to a neurologist, neurosurgeon or neuro-oncologist, doctors who specialize in the treatment of nervous system diseases.

-One or more of the following diagnostic tests may be used to find out if your child has a medulloblastoma and if it has spread.
+One or more of the following diagnostic tests may be used to find out if you or your child have medulloblastoma and if it has spread.
 These tests also may be used to find out if treatment is working.

 - CT (computed tomography) scans